gvc14/AlbumArtWallpaper/README.md

 # Limitations:
 Works for a linux system running gnome 3+, however, the code can be changed accordingly.

-By modifying ` os.system("gsettings set org.gnome.desktop.background picture-uri " + link)`
+By modifying ` os.system("gsettings set org.gnome.desktop.background picture-uri " + link)` in the script.